[Interview] Trump did not misspeak on EU, says commission VP

 ... our join as a group

-"One reason is [Trump's] dislike of the [EU] institutions and the European Union, but [another] is to weaken what's become a very strong economy [the EU], a very strong political and global player," he said.
+"One reason is [Trump's] dislike of the [EU] institutions and the European Union, but [another] one is to weaken what's become a very strong economy [the EU], a very strong political and global player," he said.

 Sefcovic spoke after Trump, the US president, called Europe, America's oldest ally, a "foe" last week.

-Trump has also started a trade war with the EU, threatened to quit Nato, and mauled Germany over its "horrible" plan to build a gas pipeline with Russia.
+Trump has also started a trade war with the EU, threatened to quit Nato, and berated Germany over its "horrible" plan to build a gas pipeline with Russia.

-He sometimes reverses what he previously said or claims that he misspoke, as he did on Russia's US election meddling at a summit in Helsinki on Monday.
+He is wont to reverse what he previously said or to claim that he misspoke, as he did on Russia's US election meddling at a summit in Helsinki on Monday.

 But for Sefcovic the EU-bashing was a systematic attack.